Pewdiepie & Fiverr Analysis: A wider conversation on role-models and responsibility.

 Unbeknown to them, their video was about to feature across to millions of audience members on Pewdiepie’s channel, and unbeknown to a now deeply shocked Pewdiepie the climatic ‘unrolling’ of the sign actually contained the words ‘Pewds’ had requested.

 Following this Funny Guys account has now been banned across Fiverr, while Pewdiepie’s account remains active – yet the video has been de-monetised.
+Funny Guys issued a statement of apology claiming that they did not know the meaning of the words written on the sign;

 While Pewdiepie issued an apology directly following the video and even admitted a level of responsibility for what had just happened.